|Height:||20 – 26 inches|

 Training toys can be used inside the home for stimulation when it’s rainy outside or it’s a particularly busy day.
 But the Staffy Bull Bullmastiff shouldn’t go more than a day without some form of exercise less they start to exhibit destructive behavior.

-While this hybrid dog isn’t considered particularly intelligent, it does enjoy pleasing its master, and therefore, will work hard during training sessions.
+While the Bullmastiff Terrier isn’t considered particularly intelligent, it does enjoy pleasing its master, and therefore, will work hard during training sessions.
 The Staffy Bull Bullmastiff can be stubborn, so training should be done in a quiet and secure place whenever possible.
 Obedience training can be done at home with or without the help of a professional trainer.
 Once learned, obedience skills should be practiced several times a week.

 Agility training will keep a Staffy Bull Bullmastiff busy and offer an outlet for pent-up energy.
 Guard dog training should always be done with a professional present to ensure proper training techniques and overall safety during each session.